EricZones/DistributedRobotic/README.md

 # DistributedRobotic

 DistributedRobotic is a simulated distributed system with controller and robots.
-It uses RPC for the communication with a controller and message oriented middleware between robots.
+It uses RPC for the communication with a controller and Message Oriented Middleware between robots.

 ## Features
 - **Controller:**